-The purpose of this funding is to expand housing opportunities for low- and moderate-income households.
-This shall be accomplished by reducing a project's financing cost in order to reduce housing costs over an extended period.
+The purpose of this funding is to expand housing opportunities for low- and moderate-income households where unanticipated emergency gaps in financing are present.
+This shall be accomplished by reducing a project's financing cost from unforeseen expenses to reduce housing costs over an extended period.
 Flexibility shall be provided to accommodate a wide range of projects that may be dependent upon myriad of underwriting standards by outside lenders.
-Please see Attachment B for the standard loan terms and conditions for 1) Gap Financing: Rental Construction to Permanent, 2) Property Acquisition, and 3) Gap Financing: Homeownership Construction.
+Please see Attachment B for the standard loan terms and conditions for 1) Gap Financing: Rental Construction to Permanent, and 2) Gap Financing: Homeownership Construction.